grant/talks/tips.md

 - Take pictures
 - Setup computer with slides and demos.
 Close everything else as much as possible.

+## Talk

+Tips from Google's studio:

+- Get your energy up!
+- Be animated with your delivery (imagine presenting to an audience when
+  - Use hands.
+Sit up.
+Camera at eye-line.
+Smile.
+- Explain, don't read.
+Everybody can tell you're reading.
+Break into bullet points.
+Short and punchy.

 ## Post-talk

 ### Thank the attendees